 The new visual sign is majestic and realistic.
 The glorious lion faces the viewer, proudly holding the ball with his paw.
 His fur ripples in the wind as if he were standing on a pedestal.
 At the bottom, in large capital letters on two levels, is the name of the Premier League.
 The whole composition is made in noble navy blue.

 The sign shows that the organization is in its prime.
-It has gained considerable weight in the world of soccer and claims to be not just an English league but a world one on account of the Premier League’s about 10 European Cups.
+It has gained considerable weight in the world of soccer and claims to be not just an English league but a world one because of the Premier League’s about 10 European Cups.
 The organization’s affiliation with Great Britain can only be guessed from the lion.

 2016 – today

 The league’s new image also retains the lion, but now it’s just the head of the beast looking over viewers into the future.
-To the right of the king of the beasts is a two-tiered Premier League inscription that begins with capital letters.
+To the right of the King of the Beasts is a two-tiered Premier League inscription that begins with capital letters.

 Font and Colors

 The last color of the logo is dark purple.
-It reflects the strength of spirit, venerable age, and creativity.
+It reflects the league’s strength of spirit, venerable age, and creativity.
 The league is making history and has enough potential to maintain its leadership position.

 The font of the Kontora Black inscription.